<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 • Immediate Straight Life Annuity: Provides a fixed monthly payment for your life.
 No monthly payments will be made after your death.

-• Total Lump-Sum Payment: A single cash payment of your vested balance.
+• Total Lump Sum Payment: A single cash payment of your vested balance.
 The cash payment can be rolled over to an IRA or to a qualified employer plan.

 • Immediate Joint and Survivor Annuity: Provides fixed monthly payments for your life.
-On your death, 50%, 75% or 100% (depending on the percent you elect) of the original monthly payment will continue for the life of your joint annuitant.
+On your death, 50%, 75%, or 100% (depending on the percentage you elect) of the original monthly payment will continue for the life of your joint annuitant.
 If you die, joint annuitant payments are payable only to the individual you name when you select this option.
 You may not change your joint annuitant after annuity payments begin.
 If you name your spouse as your joint annuitant, the annuity is payable only to that spouse—not to anyone else you may marry at a later date.

 Pension Payment Options

-You should routinely use the tools and resources found on The Retirement Group's e-book gallery, such as the Retirekit, to model your pension benefit in retirement and the pension payment options that will be available to you.
+You should routinely use the tools and resources found in The Retirement Group's e-book gallery, such as the Retirekit, to model your pension benefit in retirement and the pension payment options that will be available to you.

 Note: We recommend you read the COP Summary Plan Description.
 The Retirement Group is not affiliated with ConocoPhillips.